Beginners Guide To Host A Laid Back Dinner Party

 This party prep can be done in about an hour, including table setting, flower arrangement, and prepping food.
 A trip to the store is not included in the time frame.

-You can follow these tips when you have last minute guests, or you just don’t feel like pulling out all the stops.
-For more ideas, see these dinner party menus.
+You can follow these tips when you have last minute guests, or you just don’t feel like pulling out all the stops and making formal dinner party menus.

 tote basket with wine and flowers inside.